 You Might Not Get the Best Parts for the Job

-Parts supplier representatives receive training on the latest technology, and have the advantage of receiving real-world performance and warranty information from shop owners and operators.
+Parts supplier representatives receive training on the latest technology.
+They have the advantage of receiving real-world performance and warranty information from shop owners and operators.
 The relationship that your local auto-repair business has with its parts supplier is an advantage that the average vehicle owner wouldn’t likely have after having glanced at a couple of automotive forums.
 Here’s an example of Tuan, a vehicle owner who had requested OEM (original equipment manufacturer) parts for his Subaru.
 The shop owner had recommended a part that performs better an longer than his vehicle manufacturer’s parts.

 Are you sufficiently convinced that your auto parts and labor work should be performed by a skilled technician?
 Openbay can help you to compare, book and pay for service with a local auto repair business.
 Drive safely!